eric-yim/aws_django_test/README.md

 This is useful for storing sensitive information, which can be called with os.environ[VARIABLE] in python.

+This should match the variables named in aws-django/settings.py

 - - -
 Deploy.
 ```